bedrickz/run_analysis/README.md

 The resulting columns are:

 * "subject"           - The id of the subject
-* "activity" - the activity the subject is performing
+* "activity"          - The activity the subject is performing
 * "tBodyAcc-mean-X"
 * "tBodyAcc-mean-Y"
 * "tBodyAcc-mean-Z"
 * "tBodyAcc-std-X"